timqian/tplayer/README.md

-# Learn stream by building a console music player
+# A console music player with audio spectrum

 ![](./screenshot.png)